duckdb/duckdb-web/docs/sql/functions/timestamptz.md

 ## Built-In Timestamp With Time Zone Functions

-The table below shows the available scalar functions for `TIMESTAMP WITH TIME ZONE` values.
+The table below shows the available scalar functions for `TIMESTAMPTZ` values.
 Since these functions do not involve binning or display, they are always available.